OpenMW/openmw/README.txt

 - Bastien Jansen for continued testing on 64 bit linux.

-- Chris Robinson for OpenAL and ALUT support
+- Chris Robinson for OpenAL and MP3 support